 can be used at the midpoint of the Baker's Tank Trail

 descent to connect to Boreas Pass Road

 .
 Boreas Pass Road

-west of this intersection passes through a large aspen grove, and offers stunning views of the Goose Pasture Tarn (Town of Breckenridge reservoir).
+west of this intersection passes through a large aspen grove, and offers stunning views.
 Aspen Alley

 can then still be descended.

 The description and GPS track begins and ends at the Stephen C. West Ice Arena on Boreas Pass, south of Town.

 This loop can be done counterclockwise as well.
 The lower half of Baker's Tank Trail

 trails are both great downhill.
 Barney Flow

 if ridden CCW.